 "Sir, I was only away from Hera's side for five minutes.
 That fire alarm separated us but Lieutenant Champion here saved the day.
 He got her out of their clutches.
 Sir!"

-Colonel Mackenzie now moved his beedy eyes to glare at this young officer.
+Colonel Mackenzie now moved his angry eyes to glare at this young officer.
 He had an icy tone of voice when he asked this question,

-"Lieutenant Champion can you tell me how you managed such an amazing feat?'
+"Lieutenant Champion can you tell me how you managed such an amazing feat of magical deliverance?"

 Adam Champion knew scorn when he heard it so he assumed a strictly formal tone of voice,